tobyweston/essential_acceptance_testing/manuscript/introduction.md

 ## Confidence and Trust

-Showing the customer running code that implements their requirements builds trust.
-When you can relate this to individual stories or features at the end of an iteration, it gives confidence that the team can deliver and deliver the right thing.
-If we kept talking to the business whilst developing the acceptance criteria, we should have discovered misunderstanding early and reduced the risk of critical failure.
+Showing the customer running code builds trust.
+When you can associate running code to individual customer stories during an iteration, it gives confidence that the team can deliver and deliver the right thing.
+If we keep talking to the business whilst developing the acceptance criteria, we stand a better change of discovering misunderstanding early and reduce the risk of critical failure.

 This confidence and trust doesn't come easy.
-Teams may have to talk at length about how a test actually proves the feature is working correctly.
-The customer may also want to refer back to passing criteria, perhaps as test artifacts against a specific feature.
+Teams may have to talk at length about how a test actually proves a feature is working correctly.
+The customer may also want to refer back to passing tests, perhaps against a specific feature.

 Running your tests as part of your automated build and structuring the output in line with stories or iterations can help here.
 It also forms a kind of 'live' system documentation.
 All the major specification testing frameworks offer strategies for achieving this and we'll talk specifically about Concordion in [Part 3](#part3).

-D>## Developer vs business language {#developer-vs-business-language-aside}
+D>## Technical vs business language {#technical-vs-business-language-aside}
 D>
 D> It's a really good idea to aim for a ubiquitous language between development and the business.
 It helps make sure that when someone is talking about the noun _instrument_, the team have a collective understanding of what an instrument actually is (is it a violin or an equity derivative?).
 When it comes to setting acceptance criteria, the language should favour the business camp.
 Write in terms of _business goals_ and not _test scripts_.
 D>